vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 > Port 443 is the standard port for HTTPS.

 The `options` object is used to specify details about the HTTP request, such as the hostname, port, path, and method.
-In our response callback function you can notice a similar pattern we already used before.
+In our response callback function, you can notice a similar pattern we already used before.
 Again we get a response stream and listen to **data** event until stream is finished.
 We can also handle error cases by adding a callback function for **error** event.

 ## net

-The `net` module in Node.js provides functionality to create **TCP or IPC** servers and clients.
+The `net` module in Node.js provides functionality to create **TCP servers and clients**.

 How different is TCP server from HTTP?
 Well you probably know that HTTP utilizes TCP to transport data.
 TCP is transport layer protocol, while HTTP is application layer protocol.
 You can say that HTTP is more high level protocol which uses TCP under the hood.

 Main difference is that TCP is stateful and connection-oriented, meaning a connection between client and server is established before data can be sent.

-HTTP is generally considered stateless because, after the client has established a connection with a server, sent a request, and received a response, the connection is immediately dropped.
+HTTP is generally considered stateless, because after the client has established a connection with a server, sent a request, and received a response, the connection is immediately dropped.

 Enough theory.. 😬 Let's create a basic TCP server and send some data to it.